nansencenter/NERSC-HYCOM-CICE/docs/running.md

 > **`INITFLG=""` (restart from files):** HYCOM and CICE read from restart files in
 > `data/` at the start date.
 The open boundary forcing is determined by `blkdat.input`,
-> not by this flag, so two distinct scenarios share this setting:
+> not by this flag, so three distinct scenarios share this setting:
 >
 > - **Continuing a spin-up** (e.g. the previous job hit the wall-time limit): leave
 >   `blkdat.input` unchanged.
 Climatological boundaries remain active.
 Update `START`